 At the pre-grading meeting, the grading inspector shall outline responsibilities of the consultants, review the required grading inspections and explain procedures for grading revisions and submittals of geotechnical reports and final consultant certifications.
-The Field Engineer is required to perform routine grading inspections and submit monthly or bi-weekly progress reports called "Report of Grading Activities" (see Grading Handouts).
+The Field Engineer may be required to perform routine grading inspections and submit monthly or biweekly progress reports called "Report of Grading Activities" (Grading Handouts).
 If the Field Engineer observes grading activity in excess of 400 cubic yards per week, the Report must be submitted bi-weekly.
 Otherwise, the Report may be submitted on a monthly basis.
-The Reports are to be uploaded online or faxed to a central location where they will be reviewed to determine if any grading deficiencies have been reported.
+The Reports are to be uploaded online at: http://dpw.lacounty.gov/bsd/dg/default.aspx.
+Once the reports are uploaded they will be reviewed to determine if any grading deficiencies have been reported.
 If so, the district office will be contacted for the grading inspector to investigate the deficiencies and determine if the issuance of a stop-work-notice is needed.
+See also the General Notes on the Grading Plans for the link and instructions for "Report of Grading Activities".

-The "Pre-Grading Meeting Checklist" and the "Contractor's Guide to Grading in Los Angeles County" are designed as guides for conducting the meeting (see Grading Handouts for samples).
-Business cards are often distributed at pre-grading meetings, and all present shall sign in on the "Pre-grading Meeting Attendance" form (see Grading Handouts) provided by the grading inspector.
+The "Pre-Grading Meeting Checklist" and the "Contractor's Guide to Grading in Los Angeles County" are designed as guides for conducting the meeting (Grading Handouts).
+Business cards are often distributed at pre-grading meetings, and all present shall sign in on the "Pregrading Meeting Attendance" form (Grading Handouts) provided by the grading inspector.
 In addition, the Permittee must sign the waiver on the last sheet of the checklist.